Indian Mounds Regional Park: Restored land in a sacred place

 The cultural memory of this place makes the tending of its land even more important.
 Since 2011, FMR has partnered with St. Paul Parks and Recreation to help restore and maintain natural areas at the park.

 The varied terrain and habitat types, including both prairie and forest, are home to a variety of plants and animals.
 But this variety can also present management challenges.
-Both FMR and St. Paul parks and rec have hired crews to help with restoration of the steep and hard-to-access areas of the park, and for the past few years, FMR has worked with contractors to manage invasive shrubs in the forests.
+Both FMR and St. Paul have hired crews to help with restoration of the steep and hard-to-access areas of the park.
+FMR has also worked with contractors to manage invasive shrubs in the forests.

 Still, taking care of this place is a community effort.
 We rely on public volunteers to remove invasive species and plant native species that support pollinators and help stabilize the bluff around the park’s main overlook.
 High school students plant grasses and wildflowers and monitor both plant and insect diversity in the restored prairie triangles.